 The more experience you gain, the more likely it is that you'll increase your chances out in the real world.

-Carlos envisions a career at a research-based institution following graduate study that will integrate both his majors.
-He plans to apply to Harvard's Kennedy School of Government and Georgetown’s Security Studies Program.
+He envisions a career at a research-based institution following graduate study.
+Carlos plans to apply to the Political Theory department at Oxford and Georgetown’s Security Studies Program.